 Dr. O'Malley's research focuses on the design, modeling, and control of electromechanical devices and systems.
 She is interested in the design and control of haptic interfaces and bilateral telemanipulation systems.
 Her interests also include the development of human-machine interfaces for human-assisted movement and the modeling of human-robot interactions.

-Dr. O'Malley received her B.S. from Purdue University and M.S. and Ph.D. from Vanderbilt University.
-Dr. O'Malley is a Fellow of the American Society of Mechanical Engineers and Senior Member of the Institute of Electrical and Electronics Engineers.
-She is a co-founder of Houston Medical Robotics, holds a joint appointment in Computer Science at Rice, and is an Adjunct Associate Professor in the Departments of Physical Medicine and Rehabilitation at both Baylor College of Medicine and the University of Texas Medical School at Houston.
+Dr. O’Malley received her B.S. from Purdue University and M.S. and Ph.D. from Vanderbilt University.
+Dr. O’Malley is a Fellow of the American Society of Mechanical Engineers and a Fellow of the Institute of Electrical and Electronics Engineers.
+She is a co-founder of Houston Medical Robotics, holds a joint appointment in Computer Science and Electrical and Computer Engineering at Rice, and is an Adjunct Associate Professor in the Departments of Physical Medicine and Rehabilitation at both Baylor College of Medicine and the University of Texas Medical School at Houston.